Redcloak863/webscraper/README.md

-# webscrapper
+# webscraper
-My take on the HyperSkill webscrapper project.
+My take on the HyperSkill webscraper project.